NYHTC/FMLaravel/README.md

 By default Laravel will assume the primary key of your table is "id".
 If you have a different primary key you will need to add the following inside your class:

 	protected $primaryKey = 'YourTaskPrimaryKey';

+### Container fields

+Container fields do not contain data directly, but references which can come in two forms (also see (the documentation)[http://help.filemaker.com/app/answers/detail/a_id/5812/~/about-publishing-the-contents-of-container-fields-on-the-web]).
+To access container field data you can either make a call to the FileMaker API or have your model handle this for you, whereas the reference typically contains the filename from which the type could be guessed.

+#### Example using API call:

+    // retrieve your model as you normally would
+    $model = MyModel::find(124);

+    // make API call on container field
+    // NOTE this assumed you've set up filemaker as your default database driver
+    $containerData = DB::getContainerData($model->myContainerField);

+    // example route response
+    return response($containerData)->header('Content-Type:','image/png');

+#### Example using implicit model functionality:

+Extend your model as follows:

+    protected $autoloadContainerFields = true; // NOTE only set this if you want to autoload all container fields, which you likely do not want for large resultsets protected $containerFields = ['myContainerField'];

+In your controller:

+    // retrieve your model as you normally would
+    $model = MyModel::find(124);

+    // original field is automatically mutated to an instance of class \FMLaravel\Database\ContainerField
+    $myContainerField = $model->myContainerField;

+    // now you can access the following attributes
+    $myContainerField->key == 'myContainerField'; // original attribute name
+    $myContainerField->url == '/fmi/xml/cnt/myImageFile.png? etc etc'; // original attribute value
+    $myContainerField->file == 'myImageFile.png';
+    $myContainerField->mimeType == 'image/png';
+    $myContainerField->data == you-binary-image-data // NOTE if you have specified to NOT autoload container data a request to the server will be triggered before it is returned.

+NOTE
+currently automatically transformed container fields are mutated on the fly and not cached which means that every call to the model's container attribute would potentially trigger a request to the server, so please think about about your data usage.

 ## Querying a table